Mohamed El Ghanem: 2012: Swiss Activists and Egyptian Government ask Swiss Government for answers

-Swiss activists were also angrily protesting for his release, holding Guantanemo-style sit-ins, in front of the Office of the United Nations High Commissioner for Human Rights in Geneva.
+Swiss activists were also angrily protesting for his release, holding sit-ins in front of the Office of the United Nations High Commissioner for Human Rights in Geneva.

-Also by 2012, the new Egyptian Government was asking the Swiss government to explain their treatment of a man who had sought refuge from the Mubarek regime.
+Also in 2012, the new Egyptian Government was asking the Swiss government to explain their treatment of a man who had sought refuge from the Mubarak regime.
 This was in response to a number of riots which were held in Cairo, protesting the wrongful incarceration of Dr. El Ghanem.
-In response to these official Egyptian queries, and the activity of local Swiss activists, the Swiss Parliament was discussing the topic.
+In response to these official Egyptian queries, and the activity of local Swiss activists, the Swiss Parliament discussed the topic.

 2013: Swiss Supreme Court orders the release of Dr. El Ghanem

-By mid-2012, lawyers for Dr. El Ghanem raised a case before the Swiss Supreme Court (Tribunal Federal) requesting that a new analysis of the case be held.
+By mid-2012, lawyers for Dr. El Ghanem raised a case before the Swiss Supreme Court requesting that a new analysis of the case be held.

-In January 2013, the Swiss Supreme Court (Tribunal federal) ruled for the release of Dr. El Ghanem.
+In January 2013, the Federal Supreme Court ruled in favour of the release of Dr. El Ghanem.

 In June 2013, the Geneva Judiciary appealed the ruling on Dr. El Ghanem's release.

-In October 2013, the Swiss Supreme Court (Tribunal federal) ruled for the release of Dr. El Ghanem.

-As-from November 2013, Dr. El Ghanem remains in non-criminal custody.
+They were unsuccessful.
+In October 2013, El Ghanem was released from prison.